Top 6 Easiest States to Get PR in Australia in 2026

 4. Victoria

-The Skilled Nominated visa (subclass 190) offers permanent residency to skilled migrants.
+In Victoria, the Skilled Nominated visa (subclass 190) offers permanent residency to skilled migrants.
 Prior to applying for the visa, you need a nomination from Victoria.
 For those with qualifications in Victoria's fast-track nomination occupations and who meet the minimum visa requirements, a fast-track nomination option is accessible.

-Victoria Eligibility Requirements for State Nomination
+Eligibility Requirements for State Nomination: Victoria

 To qualify for Victorian Skilled Nominated (subclass 190) visa nomination, you should: